Appalachian Experiences

 Their hours can be a little weird and unpredictable, but man, it is worth the gamble!
 Tammy's serves up incredible ice cream and milkshakes that are easily the absolute best in Turtletownβif not the entire world.
 When that open sign is lit, you've got to pull over and treat yourself to a shake.

 A beautiful hike to see a double waterfall.
-This is about a 4-mile loop and takes an average of 2 hours to walk.
-It is considered a βhardβ hike on the rating scales, so wear good boots!
+This is a scenic 3.7-mile loop and takes an average of 1.5 to 2 hours to complete.
+It features a moderate trail profile tracking along rushing backcountry stream paths.
+Read our deep local scouting review and check trailhead navigation details.

 β οΈ Note: This location is currently closed for renovations.